 Tips for Surviving in a Jobless Market

 - Minimize Bills – Bills will not stop, even if your paycheck does.
 Try cutting back by reducing or changing your cellular phone plan, cancelling your unnecessary memberships, and even reducing your grocery expenses.
 If you have two cars in the family, consider transitioning to a single car until your income resumes.

 - Tap Your Emergency Cash – If you have emergency cash, use that to cover necessary expenses instead of using credit cards.

 - Start Looking for Jobs Outside of the City – If your city does not have any new jobs, it may be time to start looking elsewhere; even a few hours away from where you live.

 - Avoid Job Scams – A lot of companies take advantage of unemployed consumers struggling to survive.
 Avoid companies offering job opportunities for a “fee” or anyone offering emergency cash loans; these often come with outrageous interest rates.

-- Consider a Debt Consolidation Loan – If your monthly debt obligations are piling up, meet with a company specializing in credit counseling in Edmonton.
+- Consider a Debt Consolidation Loan – If your monthly debt obligations are piling up, meet with a company specializing in credit counseling in Alberta.
 They may be able to consolidate debts and save you a few hundred each month.

 The jobless market is becoming serious and unemployment rates may continue to rise.
 At Faber, we understand how difficult this time is for the citizens of Alberta and we want to help.
 Meet with one of our Faber Trustees in Alberta today for a free confidential consultation to discuss your options including, credit counselling, consolidation loans, consumer proposals and bankruptcy.
 Let our team of professionals work with you to help you manage your finances or even eliminate your debt during this difficult economic decline.
 Call us at 1.877.944.1177 for an appointment or contact us online.